Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 6. 6

-Submit to LA and use in your case
+Submit to local authority and use in your case

-Submit to the LA during assessment, with your draft EHCP comments, or as part of your appeal bundle.
+Submit to the local authority during assessment, with your draft EHCP comments, or as part of your appeal bundle.
 Quote from the report in your written representations.

 What makes a strong EHCP-focused report